 But what we aren’t talking about is the fact that we need to completely revolutionize the way we live our lives.
-Easier said that done, especially when structural change is so integral to our ability to do this.
+Easier said than done, especially when structural change is so integral to our ability to do this.

 Let’s look at the ways we inadvertently opt in to stress every day and how we can change the way we live in order to opt back out.

 Technology is stressing us out.

 We become glued to our phones, constantly bombarded with a barrage of pings, dings, and red notifications.
 At the whiff of downtime, we instinctively reach for our phones and start checking social media, scrolling, liking, judging.

 We bear a lot of the responsibility, but it is also worth noting that these apps are designed to keep us addicted and scrolling.

 And the thing is, every time we get one of these little dings, we active our sympathetic nervous system, sending a small dose of adrenaline to our body.
 The adrenaline boost, in turn, “increases heart rate, pulse, and muscle tension, and shunts energy from the brain to the muscles.”

 It takes 30 minutes for the body to return to baseline after each of these boosts.

 But with Americans unlocking their phones an average of 100 to 150 times per day, we aren’t really returning to our baselines.
 Instead, we’re opting into a day filled with adrenaline spikes that we never truly come down from.

 If you haven’t read Digital Minimalism by Cal Newport, I highly recommend giving it a read and trying to implement some of his strategies.
 You will be amazed by how much your life changes and improves by being more proactive in how you use technology.